 There's not even a hint of outrage in the mob about any of this.

-It's the same selective, phony moral outrage that they show on every issue.
+It's the same selective, phony, moral outrage that they show on every issue.

 They don't care about Russian interference or foreign interference unless they can bludgeon Trump.

-If it's Trump Russia collusion, which didn't exist, we have four investigations.
+If it's Trump-Russia collusion, which didn't exist, we have four investigations.

 They never got what they wanted because it never happened.

-And they didn't get it.
+Four separate investigations, and they didn't get it.

 So they never cared about Hillary's dirty Russian dossier, likely Russian disinformation from the beginning.